From career breakthroughs to professional milestones, explore how Danica Patrick made an impact.

 In May 1998, Danica Patrick competed in a Sports Car Club of America race at Daytona International Speedway.

-In 1998, Danica Patrick's parents consented to her dropping out of high school to pursue her racing career in England.
+In 1998, Danica Patrick dropped out of high school and moved to England to further her racing career.

-In 1998, with her parents' permission, Danica Patrick dropped out of high school and moved to the United Kingdom to further pursue her racing career.
+In 1998, with her parents' permission, Danica Patrick dropped out of high school and moved to the United Kingdom to advance her racing career.

 In 1999, Danica Patrick came ninth in points in the British Formula Vauxhall Championship.